 How much does a WordPress website cost?

-The WordPress core software is always free.
+The Cost of WordPress Website software is always free.
 It means the software is free to download and free to use by any means you want it to be.
 Additionally, besides any type of customization, you can extend it, redistribute it, and even sell it as long as you use the GPL.
 Realistically, WordPress pricing ranges between $11 and $40 per month, after a one-off cost of $200 as it includes the main cost of hosting which starts at around $3.95/month.
 Other costs include the expenses of the domain, themes, and plugins.

 As every business’s design and development needs are unique, Word Press website pricing varies and fluctuates according to custom requirements.
 The average upfront cost for a WordPress website ranges from $75 to $115,000.
 Word Press websites’ ongoing maintenance costs range from $75 to $15,000 per year.